 Jump to:

-Three Weeks in advance
+Three Weeks in Advance

 - Start making the grocery shopping list.
 Go through the recipes for the dishes you plan to make and prepare a thorough grocery list.
 Keep adding to this list as your menu takes shape.

-Two Weeks in advance
+Two Weeks in Advance

 - Finalize the menu.